 - Financial Proof:

-- Covered by your job offer; otherwise, candidates need €11,904 in a blocked account.
+- Covered by your job offer; otherwise, candidates need proof equivalent to blocked account standards.

 - Health Insurance: